Can I use the simplified/do it yourself procedure?

 Where can I get legal advice?

-Scottish court service staff are not legally qualified and therefore cannot provide you with any legal advice.
+Scottish Courts and Tribunals Service staff are not legally qualified and therefore cannot provide you with any legal advice.
 However, the simplified divorce/dissolution procedure is designed so that you can "do it yourself"" and not need to get legal advice.
 If you do decide that you would rather get legal advice, the Law Society of Scotland can provide contact details for solicitors in your area.

 Law Society of Scotland website